Tom Jones (singer): 1967 to 1987

 In the 1970s, Jones toured with the female singing groups Quiet Elegance and the Blossoms as his backing groups.
 He had a number of hit singles, including "She's a Lady", "Till", and "The Young New Mexican Puppeteer", but in the mid-1970s his popularity declined.
 He did, however, have a big hit in 1976 with "Say You'll Stay Until Tomorrow", which went to No. 1 on the US country chart, No. 15 on the Billboard Hot 100 and No. 40 on the UK Singles Chart.

-In 1972, he co-starred with Jennifer O'Neill in David Winters's television special The Special London Bridge Special.
+In 1972, Jones co-starred with Jennifer O'Neill in David Winters's television special The Special London Bridge Special.
 Jones explained that he accepted to do the special because it allowed him to continue doing television without having the confinement of a series.

 In 1976, Jones was set to make his film debut in the film Yockowald, in which he was to play a CIA assassin.
 The film was shelved after the production ran out of money three weeks into filming.

 In 1979, Jones made his acting debut in Pleasure Cove, an ABC television film which was a pilot for a potential television series but was not picked up.
 In the film, he played a suave conman named Raymond Gordon staying at the holiday island resort of the title.
 His co-stars in the film included Constance Forslund, Tanya Roberts and David Hasselhoff.
 In 1984, he guest-starred in an episode of the television series Fantasy Island as an accountant who fantasises about living life as Dick Turpin.

 In the early 1980s, Jones started to record country music.
 From 1980 to 1986, he had nine songs in the US country top 40, yet failed to crack the top 100 in the UK or the Billboard Hot 100.
 Jones's manager Gordon Mills died of cancer on 29 July 1986, and Jones's son Mark became his manager.

 In 1987, Tom Jones re-entered the singles chart with "A Boy from Nowhere", which went to No. 2 in the UK.
 The following year, he covered Prince's "Kiss" with Art of Noise.
 The song reached No. 5 in the UK and No. 31 in the US.
 The video for "Kiss" was played frequently on MTV and VH1, and won the MTV Video Music Award for Breakthrough Video.